yibeisita/Hodgkin-Huxley-Simulation/README.md

 # Hodgkin-Huxley Neuron Simulation and Bayesian Inference

 This repository contains Jupyter notebooks that demonstrate how to simulate a **Hodgkin–Huxley (HH)** neuron model and apply **Bayesian inference** using **simulation-based methods**.
-The project shows how to generate synthetic neuronal data and use modern probabilistic techniques to infer the underlying model parameters.
+The project shows how to generate synthetic neuronal data and use modern probabilistic techniques to infer the underlying model parameters, and draw conceptual parallels between **biological neurons** and **artificial neural networks**.

 It is designed to be **interactive** and **beginner-friendly**, with explanatory text and visualizations throughout.